 Wondering if your teen is doing the “right” activities and taking the “right” classes?
 Actually, there is no one “right” answer.
 But there is a right answer for your teen.
-We’ll identify your teen’s academic goals, interests and opportunities to create an action plan for both inside and outside the classroom.
+Together, we’ll identify your teen’s academic goals, interests, and opportunities to create an action plan for both inside and outside the classroom.
 We want your student to stretch, excel and succeed, balancing their academics and extracurricular activities with rest and downtime.

 The Testing Puzzle